Skip to content

 The CoverageCollector only traces files that match your target_modules.
 If you set target_modules = ["myapp"], it will track edges inside myapp/ but ignore Hypothesis internals, standard library code, and third-party packages.
 This keeps overhead focused and the edge set meaningful.

-When a run discovers edges that have never been seen before, ordeal saves a checkpoint: a deep copy of the entire ChaosTest machine at that moment -- all state variables, all active faults, the full history.
+When a run discovers edges that have never been seen before, ordeal saves a checkpoint: a lightweight snapshot of the ChaosTest machine at that moment -- all user state variables and which faults are active.

 Future runs can start FROM that checkpoint instead of from scratch.
 This means the Explorer does not have to re-discover the rare state every time.
 It saves its progress and branches forward into unknown territory.